A Ramsey-Tur\'an theory for tilings in graphs: Introduction

 \begin{problem} Let $F$ be a graph with $k$ vertices.
 What minimum degree on an $n$-vertex graph $G$ with $n\in k \mathbb{N}$ and $\alpha(G)=o(n)$ guarantees a perfect $F$-tiling? \end{problem}

-Balogh, Molla and Sharifzadeh also provided the first result by showing that for any $\eta>\tfrac{1}{2}$, an $n$-vertex graph $G$ with $n\in 3\mathbb{N}$, $\delta(G)\geq \eta n$ and $\alpha(G)=o(n)$, contains a $K_3$-factor.
-Their result is tight, as discussed shortly, and shows that adding the condition of small independence number gives a significant reduction in the minimum degree needed to force a triangle factor, from $\tfrac{2n}{3}$ to roughly $\tfrac{n}{2}$.
+Balogh, Molla and Sharifzadeh also provided the first result related to Problem \ref{p1} by showing that for any $\eta>\tfrac{1}{2}$, an $n$-vertex graph $G$ with $n\in 3\mathbb{N}$, $\delta(G)\geq \eta n$ and $\alpha(G)=o(n)$, contains a $K_3$-factor.
+Their result is tight, as discussed shortly, and shows that adding the condition of small independence number gives a significant reduction in the minimum degree needed to force a triangle factor, from $\tfrac{2n}{3}$, as shown by Corr\'adi and Hajnal~\cite{corradi1963maximal}, to roughly $\tfrac{n}{2}$.
 More recently, Knierim and Su \cite{knier21} resolved Problem \ref{p1} for all larger cliques $K_k$.
 Problem \ref{p1} was inspired by the analogous question for Tur\'an problems where one is interested in the density needed to force the existence of a fixed sized subgraph $H$.
 Again, the extremal examples are far from typical and contain large independent sets.
 Imposing an upper bound on the independence number then leads to improvements on the density needed.
 This field, known as Ramsey--Tur\'an theory, was initiated by Erd\H{o}s and S\'{o}s \cite{Erdos70} and led to a wealth of results, see e.g. \cite{sim-sos01} for an overview.
 One fruitful direction was introduced by Erd\H{o}s, Hajnal, S\'os and Szemer\'edi \cite{Erdos83}.
 They suggested to strengthen the condition on independence number slightly, by requiring that $\alpha_r(G)=o(n)$, where $\alpha_r(G)$ denotes the largest size of a $K_r$-free set in $G$.
 In more detail, for a fixed graph $H$, define\footnote{This function is usually denoted by $\Theta_r(H)$ and defined (equivalently) in terms of a limit of Ramsey--Tur\'an numbers, see e.g. \cite{balogh2013ramsey}. } the function $\RT_r(H)$ to be the maximum $\tau_0\ge0$ such that for any $\tau<\tau_0$ and $\alpha>0$ there exist $H$-free graphs $G$ with $n$ vertices, $e(G)\ge\tau n^2$ and $\alpha_{r}(G) \leq \alpha n$ for all sufficiently large $n$.
 Much research \cite{bollobas1976ramsey,Erdos83,Erdos70,sim-sos01,szemeredi1972graphs} has focused on establishing the value of $\RT_r(H)$ for various $r\in \N$ and graphs $H$.
-As an analogue of Problem \ref{p1} and taking further inspiration from Ramsey--Tur\'an theory, Nenadov and Pehova \cite{nenadov20} proposed to study the effect of imposing the stronger condition that $\alpha_r(G)=o(n)$.
-They put forward the following question.